postmodern/dm-is-checksumed/README.md

 ## Description

-Adds checksum properties to a Model, associated with another property.
+dm-is-checksumed is a DataMapper plugin which adds checksum properties to a Model, associated with other properties.

 ## Features